naresh-kumar-babu/WandaScribe/README.md

 # WandaScribe - AI Writing Assistant for MediaWiki

-WandaScribe is a MediaWiki extension that provides literary assistance similar to Grammarly by utilizing the LLM capability of the [Wanda extension](https://www.mediawiki.org/wiki/Extension:Wanda).
+WandaScribe is a MediaWiki extension that provides literary assistance by utilizing the LLM capability of the [Wanda extension](https://www.mediawiki.org/wiki/Extension:Wanda).
 It helps users write better content in the default wikitext edit window with features like spell check, grammar check, text improvement, and more.

 ## Features